It’s back to school time and I know this because there is a sprawling display of fake, carved pumpkins at my local grocery store.

 It’s time to get ready for the holidays.

 For CPG, that is.
 (Not for the kiddos.
 Sheesh.
 They’re still celebrating/lamenting the teacher they got for this year.)
 Because late August/early September might signal schoolbooks and uniforms for the 18 and under set, but for CPG, it’s the kickoff to what can potentially be the most lucrative time of the year.

 And in that regard, while we might be sweating our way through these last weeks of summer, suppliers and retailers should be ramping up their merriest, thanksgiving-est products and strategies.
 As the season begins, it’s a good time to check in with your company and update your strategy, to make sure you’re on track.
+And the sooner the better, because the way Thanksgiving falls this year, retailers have one less weekend of shopping to extend to consumers.
 Here are three things for suppliers and retailers to think about as you gear up for the holiday season:

 1. Have you checked your “seams”?
 “Good companies operate well in functions.
 Great companies operate well in the seams between functions,” writes Steven ZoBell in a recent Forbes article.
 What are the seams, you ask?
 It’s the place where you find and gather value for your business, and where you can make magic happen.
 It often requires changing the way you operate, but that’s not a bad thing—discovery can, and often does, happen when we change our point of view.
 The article cites McKinsey research that notes new work models with complementary digital platforms can help companies achieve a disruption that will benefit their business.
 “The implementation of digital tools and upgrading of processes, along with the development of a nimbler operating model—that is, the hard wiring of the organization—will support these changes,” the researchers state.